|Teaching method||Contact hours|

 WSG-33806 Integrated Water Management.

-MSc Thesis Integrated Water Management.
+MSc Thesis Water Systems and Global Change.

 The amount of water used for human activities has rapidly increased over the last centuries.
 To increase human water use and to prevent floods, the natural water systems have been modified in large parts of the world.
 These increased human pressures have reduced or exceeded the carrying capacity of water systems.
 Future climate change and socio-economic development is expected to aggravate this.
 How future developments and climate change will affect water systems however is highly uncertain.
 To improve future water management we need to better understand interactions between climate change, human interventions and water system functioning and we have to manage our systems taking a more flexible and adaptive approach.
 This course aims at teaching the main theories, methods and approaches of adaptation of water systems to future pressures.